Jadid-Alam/HorseRaceSimulator/ReadMe.md

 - After running the program the code should run immediately then the user can decide to type y or n to start another race or stop the program respectively.

 Part 2:
+- After running the program a windown will apear with the horse race simulation.
+- The tracks can be customised by clicking on the colours under "Track Colour:" and "Fence Colour" and to change the track length click on the given lengths under "Track Length (km)".
+- To Bet on a horse, click the number of horse you want to bet on under "Bet on Horse", then type a number in under "Bet Amount", then Click the "Bet" button.
+- To customise a horse, click on the number of the horse you want to customise under "Customise Horse", then chose colours of the horse, breed, saddle and kit under "Horse Colour", "Breed", "Saddle Colour" and "Kit Colour" respectively.
+- To start the race click the "Start!" button.
+Be aware that after clicking start the you cannot bet!